mlgranger540/milestone-3/README.md

 ![Post Review Form](static/docs/readme-images/post-form.png)

-When a user clicks the post a review button on any page, they are redirected to the post review form.
+When a user clicks the 'post a review' button on any page, they are redirected to the post review form.
 This allows the user to pick a concert from a dropdown list built by fetching all the concerts currently in the database and appending them as options to a select element.
-The user is then required to fill in a review title, a rating which has to be a number between 0 and 10, and their review text.
+The user is then required to fill in a review title, a rating (which has to be a number between 0 and 10), and their review text.

 The submit button then passes the form data to JavaScript with an event listener, and Fetch is used to post this data as a new review to the database.
 If the Fetch request has been completed successfully, a modal is displayed to indicate this to the user, and closing the modal redirects them to the landing page.